-A short troubleshooting walkthrough for the ERR-OFFSET message you may see in the ExoPanda Hub.
-Watch the video or read through the steps below — most cases are resolved in under five minutes.
+A short troubleshooting walkthrough for the ERR-OFFSET message in the ExoPanda Hub.
+The one-toggle fix is the ExoPanda bootstrapper — it pins Roblox to the live build so the error stops happening.
+Watch the video or read the steps below.

 When ExoPanda starts, it reaches out to fetch a value called an offset.
 That offset is what the Hub uses to do macro detection — lining up where things are drawn so the macro can act on them.
 No offset, no detection, and the Hub raises ERR-OFFSET.